 York County Alliance for Learning Career Exploration

 Career exploration programs are available in York County for high school sophomores, juniors, and seniors with a strong interest in the following careers: accounting, agriculture, ACE trades, architecture, construction, culinary arts, engineering, entrepreneurship, financial services, fine arts, health care, hospitality & business, human services, insurance, I.T., law, manufacturing, marketing, medical assistance, music industry, and respiratory care.
 Information about each program can be seen at ycal.
 York Catholic students participate in the various career programs and find them to be exciting and worthwhile.
 While each program runs a little differently, they are basically after school programs once a month (or twice for the ACE Mentoring) from late afternoon to early evening from October until May.
 Some offer a one-day program.
 Each program includes hands on projects; students gain valuable knowledge from the mentors; and some programs even feed you supper.
 All York County schools may participate.
-Students should apply by mid-September in order to participate in the program for that current school year.
+Students should apply by mid-September for fall programs in order to participate in the program for that current school year.
 Spring program registration takes place in December and January.
 Please see Ms. Hess in the Guidance Office if you have any questions.